Zero-Hopf Bifurcation of Limit Cycles in Certain Differential Systems: Number of Limit Cycles Bifurcating from a Zero-Hopf Equilibrium

 \subsection{Bounds on the Number of Limit Cycles for Certain Generic Systems}

 In order to apply the averaging method to study the zero-Hopf bifurcation of perturbed system \eqref{equ-3}, we need to perform several changes of coordinates (see \eqref{equA3-1} and \eqref{equA3-4}) to transform the perturbed system into the standard form of averaging.
+The approach used here is a straightforward generalization of the one proposed in \cite{BLV18}.
 The main results of this paper are based on the following lemma. \begin{lemma} The parametric formula of the standard form of averaging associated to system \eqref{equ-3} is as follows:

 where

 with the sums in \eqref{equ3-0-2} ranging over $i_1+\cdots+i_n=m$, and the functions $F_{i,j}(\theta,R,X_3,\ldots,X_n)$, $i=1,2,\ldots,k$, $j=1,3,\ldots,n$, are obtained by carrying Taylor expansion of the expressions in \eqref{equ3-0-1} with respect to the variable $\varepsilon$ around $\varepsilon=0$. \end{lemma}